PolyPasswordHasher/PolyPasswordHasher-JavaScript/README.md

-PolyPasswordHasher
+PolyPasswordHasher12345
 ============

-A Password storage scheme that prevents an attacker from cracking passwords individually.
+A password storage scheme that prevents an attacker from cracking passwords individually.

 Summary
 =======

-Password database disclousures have caused companies billions of dollars in damages.
+Password database disclosures have caused companies billions of dollars in damages.
 Typically a password server securely obtains a password from the user, performs a salted hash on the password, and then checks if that entry matches what is in the password database under that user name.
 Hackers have